 Purim, "The Feast of Lots," is the jolliest of all holidays.
 The Book of Esther (Megillat Esther) is read and tells us how the queen and her uncle Mordecai saved the Jews of Persia from a plot by the evil Prime Minister Haman to destroy them.
 The holiday is filled with merriment.
 All dress in costume like the characters in the Purim story and shake "groggers" (noise makers) to "drown out" hated Haman's name.
 On this day we eat hamantaschen (three-cornered, filled pastries) said to represent Haman's pocket or hat.

-Sunday, February 24, 2013 – Community Purim Festival (Adloyadah) will be celebrated from 12 noon to 4:00 PM at the Uptown JCC.
+Thursday, March 5, 2015 – Community Purim Festival (Adloyadah) will be celebrated on Sunday, March 1, 2015 from 12 noon to 4:00 PM at the Uptown JCC.
 This event is free and open to the entire community.

 Considered the most important of the Jewish festivals, Passover commemorates the slavery in Egypt of the Hebrew people and their Exodus out of Egypt into the land of Israel.
 Again, there is the two-fold meaning of Pesach - the feast of freedom, and the spring agricultural festival.
 The Seder, the traditional meal, conducted and eaten in a special order, is led from the Haggadah (the seder book) filled with Passover symbols, stories and songs.
 The best known symbol of Pesach is matzah (unleavened bread).